DMW2151/building-on-dok8s/app_deployment_notes.md

     --record-ttl "30"
 ```

 I ran `curl -XGET http://echo.maphub.dev` and checked the logs of the `ingress-nginx` pod to confirm traffic was being routed into the cluster.
-There are two glaring problems, both of which I'll address in the coming sections.
+However, there are two obvious problems:

-- `echo.maphub.dev` points to a load balancer, but resolves to no actual service.
+- `echo.maphub.dev` resolves to a load balancer IP, but then points to no actual service.
 We need to create an `echo` service.
 - `http://echo.maphub.dev` is not doing any SSL termination, we'd like our controller to allow for `https` requests to our domain.

 ## Deploying an Application

 Following along with the Developer's Guide, I deployed a token application to `echo.maphub.dev` into a newly created namespace, `backend`.
-The `*.yaml` files for this test application are in `./manifests/test-application/`, but are largely superseded by the subsequent sections.
+The `*.yaml` files for this application are in `./manifests/test-application/`, but are largely superseded by the subsequent sections.
 The important thing for this section was that the following returned `200`.

 ```bash
 # curl request to our new service - using HTTP